brown23/LMS/LMS/README_PHPeclipse.txt

 Check for a simple project
 -----------------------------------------
 This is where you would import the Git Version our project.
 I'm leaving this piece of the tutorial so you can see a simplified set up.
 This might be helpful.
+Skip to ahead to setup the dbase or pull from the repository.
+Both have to be done but it doesn't matter the order
+I recommend setting up the database.

 1. Open Eclipse
 2. Windows =>Open Perspectives => others =>PHP